marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/aimag.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: AIMAG, DIMAG, IMAG, IMAGPART, complex numbers, imaginary part

 .. _aimag:

-.. index:: AIMAG

-.. index:: DIMAG

-.. index:: IMAG

-.. index:: IMAGPART

-.. index:: complex numbers, imaginary part

 AIMAG --- Imaginary part of complex number
 ********************************************